yoni-stern/Gaze_and_prediction_for_pub/README.md

 # Gaze_and_prediction_for_pub

- Repository for ‘Eye Know’: Gaze reflects confidence in explicit predictions while relying on a distinct computational mechanism  paper
+Repository for  "*‘Eye Know’*: Gaze reflects confidence in explicit predictions while relying on a distinct computational mechanism"

+Yonatan Stern, Ophir Netzer, Danny Koren, Yair Zvilichovsky, Uri Hertz, Roy Salomon

 Read Me for Data & Analysis Scripts
-‘Eye Know’: Gaze reflects confidence in explicit predictions while relying on a distinct computational mechanism

-Yonatan Stern, Ophir Netzer, Danny Koren, Yair Zvilichovsky, Uri Hertz, Roy Salomon

 **Data**

 All data csvs needed for scripts can be downloaded from OSF.